aditchopra18/Custom-NER-using-BiLSTM-LSTM-and-BERT-with-Attention-Mechanims/README.md

 <p>These dataset files are accessible to all via the <a href = "https://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/">NCBI Disease Portal</a>.

 ### Objective
-<p> The main objective of this project is to create a custom NER model, which is powerful and robust enough to handle vast amounts of annotated biomedical texts.
-Thus, along with PyTorch and Cuda, a BiLSTM
-  architecture is used for increasing accuracy. </p>
+<p> The main objective of this project is to create a custom NER model using BiLSTM and RNN, which is powerful and robust enough to handle vast amounts of annotated biomedical texts.
+Thus, along with PyTorch and Cuda (to boost ), a BiLSTM architecture is used for increasing accuracy. </p>

 ## Procedure
 <ol>